-Online video guitar lessons teaching how to play a wide variety of rock and pop songs on acoustic or electric guitar.
+Online video guitar lessons teaching how to play rock and pop songs on acoustic or electric guitar

 Songs by U2, Chili Peppers, Radiohead, The Killers, Green Day, The Darkness, Lenny Kravitz, Blink 182, ACDC, KT Tunstall, James Blunt and more.

 This online guitar instruction is a distillation of the live courses that Musicademy has taught to thousands of people.
 They are arranged in stages that will methodically develop your guitar skills in a step by step way.
 Each lesson should give you around 1 to 2 weeks learning if you are new to the techniques being shown.
 Each stage is designed to last a standard term or semester, so generally you should be able to master 3 stages per year if you practice a little every day.

 Each 15-30 minute lesson will teach you all the relevant guitar chords, licks, riffs and strumming patterns to enable you to master the song.

 Stage 1 are easy guitar lessons for complete beginners so if you have already been playing guitar regularly you should start at a later stage.

 If you have problems viewing the files please make sure that you have the LATEST version of Quick Time, Real Player or Windows Media Player

 Stage 1 is for absolute beginners who want to learn to play guitar.
 The video guitar lessons take you through all the basics, including a variety of standard open and power chords, strumming pattterns and some simple versions of a few classic songs.

 In this first lesson we go through the parts of the guitar, how to tune up and 3 chords – Em D and Am.
 The best thing is there are lots of guided play alongs which really help you as a beginner get to grips with chord changes with the security of the teacher playing along side you.

 Clocks – Coldplay